dandandandan81/dandandandan81.github.io/docs/network/multicast.md

 ### Dedicated Network Infrastructure

 **Dedicated VLAN:** The IPTV network must operate on a dedicated VLAN that spans the entire property as one unified network.
 This VLAN should *NOT* be the default VLAN (typically VLAN 1).
-If additional services beyond TV systems are required on the IPTV VLAN, inform your project manager to ensure no impact on the TV solution.
+If additional devcies beyond the IPTV streamer and ROOMNET provided equipment are to be included in the VLAN, inform your project manager so we can evaluate any impace tot he solution.

 **Public IP Addresses:**
 - A dedicated static public IP address per property is required for the TV solution.
+Multiple Static IPs can be accomodated but may require additional network configuration.
 - The dynamic top-shelf configuration relies on the public IP address of each Apple TV for communication with ROOMNET's cloud infrastructure.
-- Each property must use a unique public IP.
+To ensure the correct branding is shown on screen, each property needs to use unique public IPs
-- A maximum of two separate public IP blocks per location is supported.
-- If more than one public IP is used, notify your project manager or ROOMNET as soon as possible for the necessary additional DHCP configuration.
+- If static public IPs are not available this will reduce brandiong opportunities within the solution.

 **Hardware:**
+- The ROOMNET AppleTV solution allo
 - We recommend enterprise-grade networking hardware throughout the IPTV/Apple TV network.
 This includes manufacturers such as Cisco, Ruckus, and HP/Aruba.
 - All copper edge ports Apple TVs must be Gigabit throughout the network.
 - All uplink ports between switching hardware should Gigabit or better.
+Preferably 10GB or better.

 ### Network Connectivity & Traffic Management